Homomorphisms of topological rings and change-of-scalar functors: Introduction

 Notice that we do \emph{not} claim here that an $\fS$\+module structure extending the given $\fR$\+module structure on a set/abelian group $Q$ is always unique if it exists.
 This is \emph{not} true, as a left proflat proepimorphism of topological rings \emph{need not} be an epimorphism of the underlying abstract rings (see Example~\ref{proepimorphism-not-epimorphism-example} and Remark~\ref{non-R-contramodule-S-module-structure-not-unique}).
 Rather, the claim is that there is at most one $\fS$\+module structure extending the given $\fR$\+module structure \emph{if the given\/ $\fR$\+module structure arises from an\/ $\fR$\+contramodule structure}.

 More generally, the topological proepimorphism assumption on the map~$\ff$ can be dropped.
 Then the functor of restriction of scalars $\ff_\sharp\:\fS\Contra\rarrow\fR\Contra$ is no longer fully faithful.
 In this context, we prove the following results, stated in terms of the commutative square diagrams of forgetful functors.
-In all the three assertions, the forgetful functor $\fR\Contra\rarrow \fR\Modl$ is assumed to be fully faithful: \begin{enumerate} {\alph{enumi}} \item For a taut continuous map of complete, separated right linear topological ring with countable bases of neighborhoods of zero $\ff\:\fR\rarrow\fS$, a right $\fS$\+module is discrete if and only if its underlying right $\fR$\+module is discrete (Proposition~\ref{topol-ring-map-discreteness-characterized}). \item For a strongly right taut continuous map of complete, separated two-sided linear topological ring with countable bases of neighborhoods of zero $\ff\:\fR\rarrow\fS$, the commutative diagram of forgetful functors
+In all the three assertions, the forgetful functor $\fR\Contra\rarrow \fR\Modl$ is assumed to be fully faithful: \begin{enumerate} {\alph{enumi}} \item For a taut continuous map of complete, separated right linear topological rings with countable bases of neighborhoods of zero $\ff\:\fR\rarrow\fS$, a right $\fS$\+module is discrete if and only if its underlying right $\fR$\+module is discrete (Proposition~\ref{topol-ring-map-discreteness-characterized}). \item For a strongly right taut continuous map of complete, separated two-sided linear topological rings with countable bases of neighborhoods of zero $\ff\:\fR\rarrow\fS$, the commutative diagram of forgetful functors

 is a pseudopullback square (up to category equivalence).
-This is our Proposition~\ref{separated-pseudopullback-prop}. \item For a left proflat map of complete, separated two-sided linear topological ring with countable bases of neighborhoods of zero $\ff\:\fR\rarrow\fS$, the commutative diagram of forgetful functors
+Here $\ff_*\:\fS\Modl\rarrow\fR\Modl$ is the functor of restriction of scalars acting on the module categories.
+This is our Proposition~\ref{separated-pseudopullback-prop}. \item For a left proflat map of complete, separated two-sided linear topological rings with countable bases of neighborhoods of zero $\ff\:\fR\rarrow\fS$, the commutative diagram of forgetful functors

 is a pseudopullback square (up to category equivalence).
 This is our Theorem~\ref{pseudopullback-thm}. \end{enumerate} The horizontal arrows with tails on both the diagrams above show fully faithful functors.